dead10ck/uwc/README.md

 It only supports UTF-8 files.
 UTF-16 can go on my to-do list if there is demand.
 For now, you can use `iconv` to convert non-UTF-8 files first.

+### Memory usage

+The current implementation will always read complete lines before proceeding to do its counts; without hand-rolling my own streaming implementation of the Unicode line splitting algorithm, this is necessary for correctness with line mode.
+The consequence of this is that if you give it files with very large lines, it will use memory proportional to the size of the lines.
+If you give it a file with no newline sequences, it will soak up the whole file into memory.
+Beware.

 ### Speed

 It is slower than `wc`.
 My analysis hasn't been extensive, but as far as I can